mohsenasadi501/DataStructureAlgorithm/README.md

 ## Tries

- Tries is another types of tree but is not BST one, each child can have several nodes.
+The Tries is another type of tree but is not a BST one, each child can have several nodes.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/triesTree.png" alt="triesTree.png" width="431">

-We use tries for auto complete, for example google search.
+We use tries for auto-complete, for example, google search.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/triesComplexity.png" alt="triesComplexity.png" width="443">

-We are not duplicationg in this charecter as you can see above, we can have up to 26 subtree for each node in english language and the root should be empty.
+We are not duplicating this character as you can see above, we can have up to 26 subtrees for each node in English language and the root should be empty.

-The time complexity of operation of this tree is depend on lentgh of word
+The time complexity of the operation of this tree depends on lentgh of the word.

 - **Lookup  O(L)**